versatica/mediasoup-website/_includes/api/errors.md

 #### errors.InvalidStateError
 {: #errors-InvalidStateError .code}

-This error happens when an API method is called on an Object in invalid status (for example "closed").
+This error happens when an API method is called on an Object in invalid status (for example when such an Object is closed).

 </section>